ArnaudoB/Mental-Rotation-Of-3D-Objects/index.md

 ## **Experiment Structure**
 ### **Task Design**

-Each trial shows the reference object (always in canonical orientation) on the left and the test object rotated by $\theta \in \{0, 20, 40, ..., 160\}$ degrees on the right.
+Each trial shows the reference object (always in canonical orientation) on the left and the test object rotated by θ ∈ {0, 20, 40, ..., 160} degrees on the right.

 ![Description](assets/pairs.png)